replay-framework/replay/README.md

 Porting a Play1 application to RePlay requires quite some work, depending on the size of the application.
 The work will be significantly less than porting the application to [Play2](https://www.playframework.com) or a currently popular Java MVC framework (like [Spring Boot](https://spring.io/projects/spring-boot)).

-A serious part of the work stems from the removal of Play1's "Enhancers", these use JBoss Javasist to apply runtime bytecode manipulation which add methods and intercept method calls or member field access.
+A serious part of the work stems from the removal of Play1's "Enhancers", these use JBoss Javassist to apply runtime bytecode manipulation which add methods and intercept method calls or member field access.
 Removing the enhancers gives RePlay many of it's benefits: quick builds, reduce start-up times, allow non-Java JVM language interop, reduce magic, make mocking easier and results in more idiomatic Java code.

 The following list breaks down the porting effort into tasks: